-Based on our understanding of the Group and the industry in which it operates; discussion with management and those charged with governance and obtaining and understanding of the Group's policies and procedures regarding compliance with laws and regulations; we identified that the principal risks of noncompliance with laws and regulations related to the reporting framework, FRS 102, the Cooperative and Community Benefit Societies Act 2014, the Co-operative and Community Benefit Societies (Group Accounts) Regulations 1969, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
+- Our understanding of the Group and the industry in which it operates; - Discussion with management and those charged with governance; - Obtaining and understanding of the Group's policies and procedures regarding compliance with laws and regulations;

+We identified that the principal risks of non-compliance with laws and regulations related to the reporting framework, FRS 102, the Cooperative and Community Benefit Societies Act 2014, the Co-operative and Community Benefit Societies (Group Accounts) Regulations 1969, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
 We considered the extent to which non-compliance might have a direct impact and material effect on the Group's Financial Statements or their continued operation.

-The Group is also subject to laws and regulations where the consequence of noncompliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
+The Group is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
 We identified such laws and regulations to be the health and safety legislation, employment legislation, building and safety legislation, tenancy legislation and data protection legislation.